brianduongh/Giftastic/README.md

 ## Features

 Users can search for any category of gifs and populate a button.
 These buttons can be clicked to display 10 gifs of the term in the button.
+Each gif can be clicked which will cause it to animate.

 ## Built With